uuilmer/Pix/README.md

 ## Overview
 ### Description
-Client to authenticate with both Parse Server and Spotify API so that users can message each other but also listen to music together.
+Client to authenticate with both Parse Server and Spotify API so that users can message each other and also listen to music together.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
 - **Category:** Social/Entertainment
 - **Mobile:** Cannot message on Spotify nor play music on messenger alone.
 - **Story:** Allows users to listen to music together.